Ultr4Dev/yolov8-blur/readme.md

 ## Planned Features
 - [ ] Fine-tuning the model for better performance.
 - [ ] Face identification for selective blurring.
+- [ ] Inpainting to fill the black screen with the background.
+- [ ] GUI for easy configuration.
+- [ ] 3D Avatar overlay for people in the frame.
+(Depends on Face identification feature.)

 ## Requirements
 - Python 3.10